 - a.
 Once UMB knows or reasonably should know of alleged Prohibited Sex Discrimination, it will take prompt and appropriate action to investigate or inquire to determine what occurred.
 This applies to Prohibited Sex Discrimination covered by this policy whether or not a parallel law enforcement action is pending or if a formal complaint is filed.
-UMB may need to delay temporarily fact-finding while police are initially gathering evidence. - b.
-After receiving a complaint with an allegation of Prohibited Sex Discrimination, the Title IX Coordinator will determine if the allegations are Prohibited Sex Discrimination subject to this policy.
+UMB may need to delay temporarily fact-finding while police are initially gathering evidence. - After receiving a complaint with an allegation of Prohibited Sex Discrimination, the Title IX Coordinator will determine if the allegations are Prohibited Sex Discrimination subject to this policy.

 Complaints of Prohibited Sex Discrimination will be resolved in accordance with the applicable UMB procedure. - c.
-Campus Procedure for Complaints of Sexual Misconduct and Sex and Gender-Based Discrimination: VI-1.60(B) UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual Misconduct and Sex and Gender-Based Discrimination
+Campus Procedure for Complaints of Sexual Misconduct and Sex and Gender-Based Discrimination:

-VI-1.60(C) UMB Procedures for Adjudicating Complaints Involving Students of Sexual Misconduct and Sex and Gender-Based Discrimination
+VI-1.60(B) UMB Procedures for Adjudicating Complaints Against UMB Personnel of Sexual

+Misconduct and Sex and Gender-Based Discrimination